Car Brake Inspection, Repair & Replacement Cost Guides

 Car pulling to one side

-A “sticking” brake calliper or brake pads that are worn out unevenly can cause the car to pull on the left or right side when you hit the brakes.
+A “sticking” brake calliper or brake pads that have worn out unevenly can cause the car to pull on the left or right side when you hit the brakes.
 This can also be caused by sticking brake pads often found on low annual mileage vehicles

 Frequently asked questions about brake repair cost